Working at height in Hackney

 Service profile across Hackney

-Across the Hackney healthcare estate, the recurring service mix is mansafe testing on the larger ward and theatre roofs, eyebolt pull testing across the multiple anchor points used by facilities-management contractors, guardrail testing on plant-deck and rooftop edges, and the documentation work needed to keep multi-building NHS or private healthcare portfolios under a single audit-ready compliance pack.
+Across Hackney’s creative-industry and commercial stock, the recurring work is eyebolt pull testing and abseil-anchor inspection on the tall converted-warehouse and mid-rise office buildings where facade maintenance runs on rope access, mansafe cable-line testing on the flat roofs of the Shoreditch and Old Street office estate, and guardrail testing on the plant decks and parapet edges that take steady FM-contractor traffic.
+The council estate across Hackney Central, Stoke Newington, and Clapton and the campuses of London Metropolitan University and Hackney Community College add a steady stream of multi-building documentation work, pulling anchors fitted by different contractors over the years back under one audit-ready record.
 Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness